Gayatri: Legends

 In some Puranas, Gayatri is said to be the other names of Sarasvati, the wife of Brahma.
 According to the Matsya Purana, Brahma's left half emerged as a female, who is celebrated under the names of Sarasvati, Savitri, and Gayatri.
+The three represent purity in thought, word, and deed (thrikarana shuddhi).
+Although Gayatri has three names, all three are in each of us as the senses (Gayatri), the power of speech (Saraswathi), and the life force (Savitri).
 In Kurma Purana, Gautama rishi was blessed by Goddess Gayatri and able to eliminate the obstacles he faced in his life.
 The Skanda Purana writes that Gayatri is married to Brahma, making her a form of Saraswati.

-A few Puranic scriptures say that Gayatri is distinct from Sarawati and is married to Brahma.
-According to the Padma Purana, Gayatri is an Abhira girl who helps Brahma in the performance of yajna in Pushkara.

 According to some texts, Brahma's first wife is Savitri, and Gayatri is the second.
 The story goes that Savitri became angry knowing the wedding of Gayatri with Brahma, and cursed all the gods and goddesses engaged in the event.

 However, the Padma Purana narrates the same story with some modifications.
-After Savitri was appeased by Brahma, Vishnu, and Lakshmi, She accepts Gayatri, an Abhira as her sister happily.
+After Savitri was appeased by Brahma, Vishnu, and Lakshmi, She accepts Gayatri as her sister happily.

 Gayatri further developed into a fierce goddess who could even slay a demon.
 According to Varaha Purana and Mahabharata, Goddess Gayatri slew the demon Vetrasura, the son of Vritra and river Vetravati, on a Navami day.